bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

     (bind ($ selector) "touchend"  end-handler)))

 {% endhighlight %}

+The code above works great for Webkit browsers.
+[See the full example source](https://github.com/bhauman/bhauman.github.com/blob/master/assets/cljs/dots-game/ex1.cljs) for a more complete example.

 The <code>draw-event-capture</code> method directs the different touch and mouse events into the supplied input channel.
 We are capturing